cfarkas/annotate_my_genomes/README.md

 #### Assuming you runned the test ...

-1) Place your StringTie GTF assembly to annotate in "genome_1" folder (you can duplicate this folder every time you need to annotate a new GTF assembly, changing the folder name)
+1) Place your StringTie GTF assembly to annotate in "genome_1" folder

 2) (Optional) Edit NCPUS value in gawn_config.sh file in "genome_1" folder.
 Default is 10.